-The faculty of the Elementary Teacher Certification program believe that gifted teachers know how to create a classroom culture that invites children into exploration of new worlds.
-The Arts and Humanities are often the vehicles into these worlds.
-Students in the Arts and Humanities concentration take a shared set of core courses with students in the Science and Environmental Education concentration, and then specialize with a set of project-based courses.
+Gifted teachers create a classroom learning culture that allows children to explore new worlds.
+The Arts and Humanities can be used as vehicles to transport students into these worlds.
+Graduate students in the Arts and Humanities concentration take core courses in Education and then specialize with a set of project-based classes to fulfill concentration requirements.

 - Music Every Day

 - Classroom Drawing and Painting